xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

     arcade_drive(controller.get_value(), 0, left_motor, right_motor)
 ```

-### Auto-correcting driving robot
+### Two controller combination
-What's even nicer is that we can combine the two examples that we just implemented into ONE - a robot that drives forward and corrects itself when it isn't heading the right way:
+What's even nicer is that we can combine the two examples that we just implemented into ONE - a robot that drives forward and corrects itself when it isn't heading the right way.

 We will create two controllers - one for driving straight by a certain distance and one for turning to correct possible heading errors.